Expungements of Indictable Charges in New Jersey

 - You only have one (1) indictable charge on your record (which is eligible for expungement)

-- You have two (2) or fewer disorderly persons offenses (“DP’s) on your record
+- You have three (3) or fewer disorderly persons offenses (“DP’s) on your record

 - At least five (5) years have passed since you finished probation, were released from jail, paid your fines, or were convicted of the offense (whichever is later)